Copycat suicide: Journalist training

-Australia is one of the few countries where there is a concerted effort to teach journalism students about this subject being made.
+Australia is one of the few countries where there is a concerted effort to teach journalism students about this subject.
 In the 2000s, the Mindframe national media initiative followed an ambivalent response by the Australian Press Council to an earlier media resource kit issued by Suicide Prevention Australia and the Australian Institute for Suicide Research and Prevention.
 The UK-based media ethics charity MediaWise provides training for journalists on reporting suicide and related issues.

-Headline is Ireland's media monitoring programme for suicide and mental health issues, set up by Shine and the Health Service Executives National Office for Suicide Prevention as part of the program Reach Out: National Strategy for action on Suicide Prevention.
+Headline is Ireland's media monitoring programme for suicide and mental health issues, set up by Shine (national mental health organisation) and the Health Service Executives National Office for Suicide Prevention as part of the program Reach Out: National Strategy for action on Suicide Prevention.
 Headline works with media professionals and students to find ways to collaborate to ensure that suicide, mental health and mental illness are responsibly covered in the media and provides information on reporting on mental health and suicidal behavior, literature and daily analysis of news stories.
 Headline also serves as a vehicle for the public to become involved in helping to monitor the Irish media on issues relating to mental health and suicide.

 Studies suggest that the risk of suicide fell significantly when media outlets began following recommendations for suicide reporting in the late 20th century.